Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the quiet town of Berwick, Illinois (61417), a family dispute over the division of an estate erupted into a tense arbitration case that tested not only legal boundaries but long-held family bonds.

 The Case Background: The Miller family had gathered to settle the estate of Martha Miller, matriarch of the family who passed away in January 2023.
 Martha’s estate included a farm property valued at $350,000, a savings account totaling $75,000, and several personal heirlooms.
-The dispute arose when Martha’s will named her youngest son, Daniel Miller, as the sole beneficiary of the farm, while equally dividing the monetary assets among all four siblings: Daniel, Sarah, Robert, and Emily.
+The dispute arose when Martha’s will named her youngest son, the claimant, as the sole beneficiary of the farm, while equally dividing the monetary assets among all four siblings: Daniel, Sarah, Robert, and Emily.

-Sarah Miller, the eldest sibling, contested the will shortly after probate began in March 2023.
+the claimant, the eldest sibling, contested the will shortly after probate began in March 2023.
 She alleged undue influence by Daniel, claiming he pressured their mother in her final months.
 Emotional tensions flared with accusations flying in family gatherings, prompting the siblings to agree to binding arbitration to avoid a costly and public court battle.

 Each party presented their arguments: Sarah was represented by attorney Mark Winslow, emphasizing emotional testimony and patterns of communication suggesting manipulation.
 Daniel, on the other hand, showed medical records confirming his mother’s sound mental state and submitted affidavits from close family friends and caregivers.
 Robert and Emily remained neutral but testified to the equitable division of liquid assets as fair.